ni/grpc-teststand-api/Docs/APIMapping.md

 - Properties are mapped to RPC calls with prepend *Get_* and *Set_* followed by the property name.
 - Input parameters are mapped to request messages.
 - Output parameters and return values are mapped to reply messages.
+- Events are mapped to server side streams of reply messages.
+- Different APIs are mapped to different .proto files.
+- Namespaces are mapped to corresponding Grpc namespaces.

 # API Objects
 The TestStand gRPC API exposes all TestStand API objects as gRPC services.
 Here is an example of how the `PropertyObject` is mapped to a gRPC .proto (Protobuf) file: